Training the Hand Workshop: Required, Recommended, and Optional Tools

 Sharpening Gear.
 Sharpening is the most important woodworking skill for a hand tool woodworker.
 There are numerous sharpening systems on the market today, but we teach and will be using the Rob Cosman sharpening system.
-We ask that you bring the sharpening materials Rob discusses on his video and that is listed in the tool list below to the workshop - these will also be available for purchase during the workshop if you don't have them, or better yet order them in advance.
+We ask that you bring the sharpening gear equal to our Apprentice Sharpening Kit.
+Sharpening gear will also be available for purchase during the workshop if you don't have any, or better yet order them in advance.

 Traveling with Tools.
-A common question students ask is, "How do I package my tools for the airplane flight to workshop?" there are two basic issue shere 1) You want to avoid overweight fees (most airlines require luggage be less than 50 pounds) and 2) you do not want your tools damaged in transportation.
-Below are several methods to transport your tools with you by air to the Workshop and avoid excess weight fess and protect your toos:
+A common question students ask is, "How do I package my tools for the airplane flight to workshop?"
+There are two basic issues here: 1) You want to avoid overweight fees (most airlines require luggage be less than 50 pounds) and 2) you do not want your tools damaged in transportation.
+Below are several methods to transport your tools with you by air to the Workshop and avoid excess weight fess and protect your tools:

-Shipping Tools.
-Shipping tools across the US/Canadian border using a delivery service (e.g. UPS or FEDEX) is a very bad idea and is NOT recommended.
-Tools typically get held at the border and are charged a significant broker fee that cannot be pre-paid.
+Shipping Tools to Canada.
+Shipping tools across the US / Canadian border using a delivery service (e.g. UPS or FEDEX) is a very bad idea and IS NOT recommended.
+Tools shipped in this way typically get held at the border and are charged a significant broker fee that cannot be prepaid.

 -